wakabibrian/Learning_HTML_CSS_SASS/04-CSS-Layouts/Lesson3.md

 -   Element is removed from the normal flow: "out of flow"
 -   Text and inline elements will wrap around the floated element
 -   The container will not adjust its height to the element
 -   css property;
     float: left
     float: right

+## Clearing Floats

+Since the height of the container element of floated item collapses, we need to clear floats We have to add another element at the container element and clear the floats from there We use the _clear_ css property (value both for all left and right floats)

+To prevent having empty divs; use the clear fix hack Add a clearfix class on the element with a collapsed height and use pseudo elements clearfix::after then clear: both